-An example of a ginger predator that could be introduced is the Ginger Weevil.
 This weevil attacks all parts of the plant with larvae which causes damage to the plants roots.
 This beetle feeds on all species of ginger, including the hybrid species found in New Zealand.

 New Zealand has a 90 year history of working with biocontrol agents.
 In the late 1980’s and 1990’s the ragwort flea beetle was widely distributed and is responsible for the decline of ragwort in New Zealand, which was once a common sight in Northland.

 More recently biocontrol agents have been released in New Zealand to combat the woolly nightshade, Chinese privet and Japanese honeysuckle.
 Biocontrol’s are a safe and effective management tool – with around 550 agents released worldwide against 224 weed species, with only 8 instances of non-target attack and 7 of those being predicted.

 Clive and Dane have been working closely with Northland Regional Council, Far North, Kaipara and Whangarei District Councils, Department of Conservation, Landcare Research, Hancock Forest Management and Summit Forests to investigate biocontrol options.